PrahladKulkarni/aws/cdk/hello-cdk/README.md

 This is an expanded demo based upon an AWS CDK workshop available here: https://cdkworkshop.com/.
 Follow the steps described in the workshop to set up your dev environment.

 Explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`HelloCdkStack`), which contains a number of Amazon SQS queues that are subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack, which contains a number of Amazon SQS queues that are subscribed to an Amazon SNS topic.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The name of the stack, the number of Amazon SQS queues to be created and the queue name prefix are provided to the application at the runtime via the named properties in the file `cdk.json`.
+This file tells the CDK Toolkit how to execute your app.

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.

 ## To deploy the stack
+* Set the desired values of the application parameters in the file cdk.json.
-* `mvn compile`
+* `mvn package`
-* `cdk synth`
 * `cdk deploy`      enter Y when prompted

 ## To see the application-level parameter validation in action
-* Update the number of queues parameter value in HelloCdkApp to 15.
+* Update the value of the named property totalQueues in the file cdk.json, to 15.
-* `mvn compile`
-* `cdk synth`
+* `cdk deploy`
 * Observe `java.lang.RuntimeException: The requested number of queues (15) exceeds the maximum allowed amount of 10.`

 ## To create and deploy the changeset
-* Update the number of queues parameter value in HelloCdkApp file to a number below or equal 10.
+* Modify the values of the named properties in the file cdk.json.
-* `mvn compile`
-* `cdk synth`
-* `cdk diff`        to see the additional resource that will be created in the changeset
+* `cdk diff`        to see the changes to be performed by the changeset
 * `cdk deploy`      enter Y when prompted

 ## To delete the stack